 Annie: Everyone should just have fun.
 But then again, what's more fun than winning? (laughs hysterically)

 The fourth season premiere of Sabrina the Teenage Witch had Sabrina consider moving in with her father on her 18th birthday.
 Hilda and Zelda are devastated but cast a spell to give them big toothy smiles so as not to spoil Sabrina's birthday.
 The effect is slightly creepy.

 Jill Tracy from Scrubs, especially in "My 15 Seconds", where she behaved in her typical over-the-top way despite having tried to kill herself.

-Bernadette on The Big Bang Theory is a solid Type C. She always wears the same smile, even when saying some incredibly creepy and threatening things (such as crossing Ebola with the common cold, or advising Howard on how to talk to her father).
+Bernadette on The Big Bang Theory is solidly Unstable.
+She always wears the same smile, even when saying some incredibly creepy and threatening things (such as crossing Ebola with the common cold, or advising Howard on how to talk to her father).

-Scandal: First Lady Mellie Grant is a Type A. She also believes everyone is a Stepford Smiler to one extent or another, even if it just minor flaws about their spouses.
+Scandal: First Lady Mellie Grant is Depressed.
+She also believes everyone is a Stepford Smiler to one extent or another, even if it just minor flaws about their spouses.

 Phoebe becomes this (and also black-and-white) because of Grandma's enchanted (by HER) wedding ring.

 In Girls, Marnie projects this trope when talking to her ex Charlie.